tthevis/groovy-hadoop/README.md

     	}
     }

-Furthermore suppose that this `CustomWritable` is properly bundled within a JAR file called `my-writable`.
+Furthermore, suppose that this `CustomWritable` is properly bundled within a JAR file called `my-writable.jar`.
-Then it is possible to access and use this class with a call like
+Then it is possible to access and use this class from the map and reduce scripts with a call like

     $ hadoop jar groovy-hadoop-0.1.0.jar                                     \
     -libjars my-writable.jar                                                 \